Malaria Outbreaks

 Tanzania recently became the fourth African country in 2024, alongside Rwanda, Uganda, and Eritrea, to meet the WHO criteria for falciparum malaria with artemisinin partial resistance (ART-R).
 This finding is undoubtedly part of a much more significant concern, as ART-R will likely emerge across Africa.
 ART-R was first reported on the Cambodia–Thailand border.
 Artemisinins provide the backbone of all first-line treatments for uncomplicated falciparum malaria, artemisinin-based combination therapies (ACTs), and severe Malaria, as injectable artesunate followed by ACTs.

-In 2024, the Pan American Health Organization (PAHO) estimated that approximately 41 million people live in 21 areas where the risk of infection by mosquito-carrying Malaria is considered moderate to high.
+In 2024, the Pan American Health Organization (PAHO) estimated that 41 million people live in 21 areas where the risk of infection by mosquito-carrying Malaria is considered moderate to high.
 Eighteen countries, including one territory in the Region of the Americas, are currently at risk of Malaria.
-In the Americas, 481,788 cases of Malaria and around 92 deaths were reported by the PAHO in 2022.
-In the Americas, 520,000 cases of Malaria and around 120 deaths were reported in 2021.
+In the Americas, over 500,000 cases were reported in 2023, 481,788 cases and around 92 deaths were reported by the PAHO in 2022, and 520,000 cases and around 120 deaths were reported in 2021.
 The Institute of Health Metrics and Evaluation publishes estimates of malaria outbreak deaths.

-In the Region of the Americas, between 2022 and 2023, Argentina, Bahamas, Jamaica, and the U.S. reported imported Malaria cases and local transmission.
+In the Region of the Americas, the Belize Ministry of Health confirmed local malaria transmission in Santa Elena Town and Cristo Rey Village in Cayo District in April 2025.
+Between 2022 and 2023, Argentina, the Bahamas, Jamaica, and the U.S. reported imported Malaria cases and local transmission.
 Brazil and Venezuela reported the most malaria cases in 2022.
 In December 2023, the Costa Rica Health Surveillance Directorate of the Ministry of Health announced an increased risk of Malaria in Costa Rica, especially in coastal zones.
 Over 544 malaria cases were confirmed in 2; in 2022, Costa Rica reported 406 locally acquired malaria cases.
 The CDC issued various outbreak alerts for malaria-endemic countries, including Costa Rica, in 2023.
 Paraguay, Argentina, and El Salvador were certified malaria-free by WHO in 2018, 2019, and 2021, respectively.
-Additionally, Belize was certified malaria-free by WHO on June 21, 2023.
+Additionally, the WHO certified Belize malaria-free on June 21, 2023.

 A study published by the Royal Society on February 15, 2023, indicates malaria-carrying mosquitoes are gaining an average of 6.5 meters (21 feet) of elevation per year, and the southern limits of their ranges are moving by 4.7 kilometers (nearly 3 miles) from the equator per year.